Interim Management: meaning and practical examples

 Now It’s Your Turn

 What do you think?
 Are you familiar with the explanation of interim management?
 Have you ever had an interim manager in your work environment?
+Did this happen on a senior level?
 Do you think you might have what it takes to become an interim manager?
 How do you think existing executives and employees in a company will react to an interim manager?
 Do you have any tips or additional comments?

 Share your experience and knowledge in the comments box below.